 “It’s sad.
 It’s the end of fun.”

-He is confident that the casino will follow the Pennsylvania Gaming Control protocols.
+He is confident that the casino will follow the Pennsylvania Gaming Control Board protocols.

-His girlfriend has a respiratory issue and his biggest worry is getting her sick.
-Grochala is planning on returning to work.
+His girlfriend has a respiratory issue, and his biggest worry is getting her sick.
+But Grochala is planning to return to work.